Bears-R-Us/arkouda/README.md

 ./arkouda_server --memTrack=true
 ```

 By default, the server listens on port `5555` and prints verbose output.
-These options can be changed with command-line flags `--ServerPort=1234` and `--v=false`, Memory checking is turned off by default and turned on by using  `--memTrack=true`
+These options can be changed with command-line flags `--ServerPort=1234` and `--v=false`

+Memory checking is turned off by default and turned on by using  `--memTrack=true`

 ## Testing arkouda_server